 If building your muscles using the close grip bench press is your primary goal you can use it as a primary movement in your training before you add more isolation arm exercises.

-The amount of reps you do will depend on the loads you are choosing, just ensuring that you are challenging yourself adequately and getting 1-3 reps shy of failure.
+The amount of reps you do will depend on the loads you choose, ensuring that you are challenging yourself adequately and getting 1-3 reps shy of failure.

 Strength or Skill Building

-If your goal with the close grip bench press is to build a bigger bench press and you’re concerned with building strength in the triceps I would recommend making it a primary or secondary lift on at least one of your training days.
+If your goal with the close grip bench press is to build a bigger bench press and you’re concerned with building strength in the triceps, I recommend making it a primary or secondary lift on at least one of your training days.

 In this case you will want to stick to a range of 3-4 sets with about 6-10 reps at about 60-70% of your 1 rep max.

 You can also alternatively add a few sets of close grip as a secondary lift after your wider grip bench press sets.
 In this case you can opt for even higher rep and set schemes of 4-5 sets of 6-20 reps with lighter loads of about 55%-70% of your 1 rep max.